falcosecurity/rules/README.md

 Since version 2.0.0, the rules distributed from this repository have been split into three parts:

 - [Stable](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) Falco rules.
 Those are the only ones that are bundled in the Falco by default.
 It is very important to have a set of stable rules vetted by the community.
-To learn more about the criterias that are required for a rule to become stable, see the [contributing guide](https://github.com/falcosecurity/rules/blob/main/CONTRIBUTING.md).
+To learn more about the criterias that are required for a rule to become stable, see the [Contributing](https://github.com/falcosecurity/rules/blob/main/CONTRIBUTING.md) guide.
 - [Incubating](https://github.com/falcosecurity/rules/blob/main/rules/falco-incubating_rules.yaml) rules, which provide a certain level of robustness guarantee but have been identified by experts as catering to more specific use cases, which may or may not be relevant for each adopter.
 - [Sandbox](https://github.com/falcosecurity/rules/blob/main/rules/falco-sandbox_rules.yaml) rules, which are more experimental.